-APU as an International University
+16. APU as an International University

-APU provides education to 5,976 students, of which about 2,600 are foreign students from 106 different countries and regions, thus creating a truly multi-cultural environment on its campus.
-Among these students, 82 are enrolled in the Master's Course of our Graduate School of Asia Pacific Studies.
+As of May 2024, APU provides education to 6,252 students, of which about 3,000 are foreign students from 109 different countries and regions, thus creating a truly multi-cultural environment on its campus.
+Among these students, 81 are enrolled in the Master's Course of our Graduate School of Management.
 APU graduate programs are conducted entirely in English, while all undergraduate programs are taught on a bilingual English-Japanese basis.